vohi/minicoin/README.md

 ```
 $ cd ~/qt5/qtbase
-$ minicoin run ubuntu1804 build-qtmodule
+$ minicoin run ubuntu1804 build
 $ cd ~/my_project
-$ minicoin run ubuntu1804 build-project
+$ minicoin run ubuntu1804 build
 ```

-This will first build qtbase from the local ~/qt5/qtbase directory on the ubuntu1804 box, and then build the project in ~/my_project on the same box, using the qtbase that was just built before.
+This will first build qtbase from the local ~/qt5/qtbase directory on the ubuntu1804 box, and then build the project in ~/my_project on the same box, using the qtbase that was built just before.

 # Setup